-As dictated by metrology [14] (i.e., the science that studies measurement), a meaningful measurement needs to be extracted based on common standards that deliver the approved methodology to be followed for different setups.
+As dictated by metrology (as mentioned in 'Basic Principles of Engineering Metrology' [14] the science that studies measurement), a meaningful measurement needs to be extracted based on common standards that deliver the approved methodology to be followed for different setups.
 In Europe, the measuring instruments directive MID defines the regulative framework.
 Within the directive 2004/22/EG for metering energy flows MI-002, M-003 and MI-004 are relevant.